 Now your contest is all set up and you're ready to send it out to your market...

 Mail Out To Your List

 This should be the first thing that you do.
-My client’s list was around 8,000 strong, so we got some really good initial traction on the contest here.
-It helps that our target market is prone to share and spread things, but this should work fairly well with any market.
+My client's list was around 1,300 strong, so I got some initial traction on the contest here.
+It helps that my target market is prone to share and spread things, but this should work fairly well with any market.

 Body of Email:

 If you're in a hurry, LINK

 There's a seed company that I LOVE called Baker Creek Heirloom Seeds.
 I've been growing with their rare seeds for a few years now and have not only had amazing harvests, but some of the most beautiful produce that I’ve ever grown in my life.